Webmaster Pekka Tolvanen

 Areas of specialization: philosophy of social science, philosophy of economics.

-Topics of interest: theory of measurement, experiments in economics, evidence, confirmation, time discounting, evaluation of climate models.
+Topics of interest: philosophy of measurement, experiments in economics, evidence, confirmation, time discounting, evaluation of climate models.

 Areas of specialization: philosophy of science (biology, psychology, and foundational issues in social sciences and humanities) and philosophy of mind.